fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 ### Bilinear Interpolation

 To solve this, we can use Bilinear Interpolation.
-In this method, instead of taking the single nearest texel, we sample the four surrounding texels and interpolated their colors based on the exact UV position.
+In this method, instead of taking the single nearest texel, we sample the four surrounding texels and interpolate their colors based on the exact UV position.

 [https://www.gamedevelopment.blog/wp-content/uploads/2017/11/nearest-vs-linear-texture-filter.png]